jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

     # The active strategy for change management (unless disabled by disabledUntil).
     strategy: <strategy-name|Disabled|null>

     # If set to true or a future date, the effective change management strategy is Disabled.
+Date
+    # must be RFC3339.
     disabledUntil: <bool|date|null>

+    # If set to true or a future date, all strategies other than Disabled are paused.
+Date
+    # must be RFC3339.
+    pausedUntil: <bool|date|null>

     # If a strategy needs additional configuration information, it can read a
     # key bearing its name in the config stanza.